Understanding and Solving Headspace Problems in Canning

 (1) During the canning process, the air is driven from the jar, and a vacuum is formed as the jar cools and seals, preventing microorganisms from entering and recontaminating the food.
 It does not take long at 212 degrees Fahrenheit, the temperature at which water boils, to force air out, create a vacuum and seal a jar.
 May 28, 2015

-Sealing up your canner with a vengeful boil has started the steam being made to quickly heat the slightly cooler jars full of product.
-This can create a vacuum so fast that it sucks the fluid from your jars before they are sealed, and the product inside finally reaches the boiling temperature to kill bacteria.
+Sealing up your canner with a vengeful boil has the steam quickly heating the slightly cooler jars full of product.
+This can create a vacuum so fast that it sucks the fluid from your jars before they are sealed, long before the product inside finally reaches the boiling temperature to kill bacteria.

 Here is how I do it to maintain food safety and to maintain proper head space without fail.